ankur123/learning-ruby/README.md

 # README

-This README documents steps necessary to get the application up and running.
+This README documents steps necessary follow the ruby on rails [guide](http://asdf-vm.com/guide/getting-started.html#_3-install-asdf).
+It allows you to have a local version of all neceassary libs.

 * asdf:
 ASDF allows you to install binaries the way you like.
 You should never need to 'sudo'.
 Install asdf from https://github.com/asdf-vm/asdf.
 Use homebrew  and zshrc and make sure you add